MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 After selecting the template, new enabled clusters and attributes are appeared in the list, moreover, the endpoint configuration is changed.
 These settings are applied based on the Zigbee Specification.

-**It’s important to mention that the ZCL selection in not strictly mandatory for network creating and opening!**
-**This step prepares the device to be able to receive and process the On-Off commands in the 2nd step.**
+**Note**: It's important to mention that the ZCL selection in not strictly mandatory for network creating and opening.
+This step prepares the device to be able to receive and process the On-Off commands in the 2nd step.

-**Note**: It’s not possible to modify these templates, therefore the “ZigBee Custom..” should be used if there is need to add any additional cluster.
+**Note**: It's not possible to modify these templates, therefore the "ZigBee Custom.." should be used if there is need to add any additional cluster.

 **Zigbee Stack**
 This tab lets to change the device type in network aspect.
-Since the router device cannot form centralized network, the “Coordinator and Router” type must be selected.
-The default Zigbee 3.0 Security is appropriate.
+Since the router device cannot form centralized network, the "Coordinator and Router" type must be selected.
+The default "Zigbee 3.0 Security" is appropriate.
 See Figure 3‑8.
 <div align="center">
   <img src="./images/change_device_type_to_coordinator.png">
 </div>